-Through discussion and review of relevant documentation, it was confirmed that there were systems in place for undertaking, recording, and monitoring all aspects of staff supervision, appraisal, and ongoing professional development.
+Through discussion and review of relevant documentation, it was demonstrated that there were rigorous systems in place for undertaking, recording, and monitoring all aspects of Dr Hamilton's appraisal and ongoing professional development.

 Evidence was available that staff who have a professional registration undertake continuing professional development (CPD) in accordance with their professional body's recommendations.